 Another commonality is that both men undoubtedly had books by Morton Smith in front of them.
 Meimaris identifies his use of "the five-volume work of A. Papadopoulos-Kerameus, Jerusalem Library 1891–1915; the work of Kleopa M. Koikilidis, Remains of Manuscripts of the Jerusalem Library 1899 the work of Morton Smith, Greek Manuscripts in the Monastery of St. Sabbas, translated from English by Hieromonk Konstantinos Michailidis, Nea Sion 1960 and he also cites the use of a work that is key to our presentation, a catalog described by the author as a "comprehensive register of supplementary cataloguing of manuscripts of the Jerusalem Library, compiled by collaborators of the Center for Byzantine Studies of the National Hellenic Research Foundation (E.I.E.), in the summer of 1981 (unpublished)."

-Kriton Chrysochoidis's instrumentality in the creation of this unpublished volume only came to light when I traced Meimaris's contact information to the now re-baptized name of the E.I.E. as the Institute of Historical Research.
+Kriton Chrysochoidis's instrumentality in the creation of this unpublished volume only came to light when Meimaris's contact information was retraced to the now re-baptized name of the E.I.E. as the Institute of Historical Research.
 I was infomed by Meimaris that the report from the team that was headed by Chrysochoidis in 1981 sent a report to Chrysa Maltezou when she was director of the organization.
-Their focus was rather limited and the cataloging of all the contents of the massive holding of the Jerusalem Patriarchal Library was ultimately taken up by Agamemnon Tselikas in 1988 and published in 1992 by the same organization which he would ultimately head.
+Their focus was rather limited and the cataloging of all the contents of the massive holding of the Jerusalem Patriarchal Library was ultimately taken up by Agamemnon Tselikas in 1988 and published in 1992 (since 1980, Tselikas has been head of the Historical and Paleographic Archive of the Cultural Foundation of the National Bank of Greece).